Samuel-Dainton/NetSuite-PrintButton/README.md

 Deployment ID_# should be the id of the print functions deployment.
 SL ID_# should be the id of the print function scipt itself.

+Lastly, back in the script, update the parameter id's to match those that you just created.
+Also on the SL script, update the record.load type so that it loads the correct type of record.

 ![image](https://github.com/user-attachments/assets/37e7dc22-f948-4b74-ac52-0bc12a49756d)

 Here are the script records and what they look like for reference.